 The sudden drop in ion content sends your Betta fish in osmotic shock, causing its internal organs to swell.
 Repeated osmotic shocks may result in chronic osmoregulation failure in the fish, which manifests as a bloated abdomen at first and, consequently, swelling of the whole body (known as Dropsy).

 Note that this does not mean that having high Nitrates in the aquarium is a good thing.
-It only means that lowering them should be rather gradual and not sudden.
+It only means that lowering them should be a rather gradual process and not something sudden.

-One of the symptoms of a Betta going through an osmotic shock is refusal to eat.
+One of the symptoms a Betta may display when going through Osmotic Shock is a refusal to eat.

-The swelling could also suppress the swim bladder of the fish, forcing it to swim upside down or sideways.
+The organ swelling could also suppress the swim bladder of the fish, forcing the creature to swim upside down or sideways.

-If your Betta fish won’t consume food due to Osmotic Shock you can:
+If your Betta fish won’t consume food due to Osmotic stress you can:

 - Do smaller, more frequent water changes.